Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Yellow blunt and gelatinous, sometimes forked, up to 1.5 cm tall.

 Crowded on rotting and dead trunks.
-Summer-Autumn.
-Inedible
+Summer-Autumn

 University Park, Nottinghamshire (October 2008)